MCP Connector

 Using the MCP Connector in Chat

-Once created, MCP connectors can be used in chats:
+Once created, MCP connectors can be used in chats:- Open or create a chat within the project

 - Use the Connectors selector in the chat input